sPyOpenSource/jcore/images/README.md

 ```
 make coreboot
 ```
 To test BOOTBOOT as a coreboot payload (no BIOS, no UEFI).
+With PLATFORM=x86 emulates a PC, and ARM64 otherwise.